connorwiniarczyk/spotify-dl/readme.md

 folder called Yesterday's Tomorrow.
 Files are automatically converted to the [FLAC](https://xiph.org/flac/) codec, but this can be changed by modifying the source and recompiling. (main.rs, line 72)

-## How It Works

-As far as I know, nothing in the librespot library allows you to directly download audio from Spotify, but it does give you the option to use the process's stdout as a playback device, allowing you to pipe the audio to another program or save it directly to a file.
-It also gives you the option to "play" the audio directly as ogg packets instead of decoding them first.

-This tool includes a binary called `spotify-direct-play` which is a very simple spotify client that takes a username, password, and track id as arguments and "plays" the entirety of the track to stdout before exiting. spotify-dl spawns an instance of spotify-direct-play for every track it is given, and directs its output into an instance of ffmpeg which transcodes the audio into FLAC and tags it with the appropriate metadata before saving it to a local file.